Kyriosity/read-write/README+/software/mngmnt/README.md

 ## Wrap up

 DevOps grew from primitive file check-in/out to cloud solutions<sup>☁️</sup>, and now claims to use neural networks and <samp>LLM</samp>.
-However, as described in [my "Lotus" notes](../../pencraft/README+/essays/README+/LN-view.md) simple and sound tools still can do the job.
+However, as mentioned in my ["Lotus notes"](../../pencraft/README+/essays/README+/LN-view.md) simple and sound tools still can do the job.

 How?
 No methodology, organisation, and automation can beat _the laissez-faire_ of responsible craftsmen inclined to win-win.